Freeze Dried vs. Dehydrated Meals

-Freeze-dried and dehydrated foods are great for backpacking or survival situations.
+Freeze dried food and dehydrated food are great for backpacking or survival situations.
 But before you start planning to make freeze-dried or dehydrated meals, you need to understand the nutritional value of each.

 When you’re thinking about what kinds of food to stockpile in case of an emergency, dehydrated food likely comes to mind.
 But do you understand the differences between dehydration and freeze-drying and the nutritional value of each?

-Dehydrated foods have existed for centuries as a way to store food until the next harvest.
-Freeze-drying is a relatively new process, beginning only a few decades ago.
+Dehydrated food has existed for centuries as a way to store food until the next harvest.
+Freeze dried food and freeze-drying itself is a relatively new process, beginning only a few decades ago.
 Both methods are popular and are useful in given situations, but in order to select the best options you should know the benefits of each:

-Shelf Life: Freeze-dried foods are shelf-stable for about 25 years.
+Shelf Life: Freeze dried food is shelf-stable for about 25 years.
 The color, texture, and taste remain similar after rehydrating.

 Nutrition: Freeze-dried foods retain virtually all of their nutrients.
 The process of freeze-drying allows the vitamins and minerals to remain in the food so that when the food is rehydrated it contains the same amount of nutrients as when it was fresh.

-Rehydrating: The other major benefit of freeze-dried foods is that they are incredibly convenient to eat.
+Rehydrating: The other major benefit of freeze dried food is that they are incredibly convenient to eat.
 They can be quickly rehydrated (under 5min) using either hot or cold water.
 This is especially important in survival situations in which fuel is limited.
 Additionally, it is recommended that you use coconut or olive oil in rehydrating freeze-dried food to add flavor and provide your body with a much-needed healthy fat.

 Process: The food is heated with warm air to make the water inside the food begin evaporating.
-If you are dehydrating your foods yourself you can control the temperature and time, but typically dehydration removes 80-85% of moisture.
+If you are dehydrating food yourself you can control the temperature and time, but typically dehydration removes 80-85% of moisture.

-Shelf Life: Compared to the 25-year shelf-life of freeze-dried foods, dehydrated foods typically last about 5 years.
+Shelf Life: Compared to the 25-year shelf-life of freeze-dried food, dehydrated food typically lasts about 5 years.

 Nutrition: Dehydrated foods lose about 50% of their nutritional value in the heating process, since the foods begin to cook during warming.